 - Raw food.
 Some owners feel that this is the most natural diet as it consists entirely of raw meat with some raw bones to provide phosphorus and calcium.
 Dogs are able to digest raw meat but there are both benefits and risks so you should always talk to your vet before transitioning your pet onto this diet.

 There is no doubt that dry dog food is both the cheapest and most convenient way of feeding your dog.
 Because it is dry, it can be left for many hours in a feeding bowl for your pooch to come back to as they choose.
 This is ideal for slow and intermittent feeders.
 It is easy to store and is a very cost-effective way of feeding your dog as there is little wastage.
-You can use individual kibbles as rewards for training purposes so you don’t have to buy additional treats.
+You can use individual kibbles as rewards for training purposes so you don’t have to buy additional dog treats.
 They are available in lots of different shapes and sizes so you can experiment to find one that your dog loves.
 Although, you do have to be aware of the choking hazard that kibble can present.
 Many are shaped in a particular way to scrape plaque off teeth and gums and this promotes dental health which can be a major concern in dogs.
+Find out more about slow feeder dog bowls here.

 What you Need to Know About Wet Dog Food